 If you have a safeguarding concern that is not related to Adult Learning, please contact Norfolk County Council on 0344 800 8020 and select option 1.

-We take our safeguarding responsibilities very seriously.
+At Adult Learning we take our safeguarding responsibilities very seriously.
 We strive to ensure that all people using our buildings and services are safe from all forms of harm.

 Our commitment is to provide the best and safest environment possible, so learners can succeed and staff feel secure.

 - Respect each other’s right to feel safe

 - Treat each other fairly and with respect

 - Not to threaten, hurt or abuse others in any way